kerembay9/CS549-HW1/README.md

 # CS449/549: Learning for Robotics

 ## Certain parts/equations may have been shown incorrectly, to see the actual document, check [Homework1.pdf](Homework1.pdf)
+## For more information on Quaternions, I found this website useful: https://danceswithcode.net/engineeringnotes/quaternions/quaternions.html
 Bilkent University
 Fall 2024
 Due date: October 20